victorivanlopezlearning/kiosk-app-next/README.md

 1. To clone and run this application, you'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/es) (which comes with npm) installed on your computer.
 2. Clone the repository: `git clone https://github.com/victorivanlopezlearning/kiosk-app-next.git`
-3. Navigate to the project directory: `cd kiosk-app-next.git`
+3. Navigate to the project directory: `cd kiosk-app-next`
 4. Install the dependencies: `npm install`
 5. Start development server from Vite: `npm run dev`
 6. Remove .template from .env.template file.